malkier/kythera-dev/doc/events.md

 of events.
 Of course, you should only do this for a very good reason (usually, user input that has asked the application to shut down).
-If you post it, any params you post with it should respond to `to_s` and in general, there should only be one param, a String, that describes why we're exiting.
+If you post it, any params you post with it should respond to `to_s` and in general, there should only be one param--a `String`--that describes why we're exiting.

 IRC Command Events
 -------------------